 - Explosives and Ammunition

 - Pressure Treated Wood

 If your business qualifies as a VSQG, certain legal requirements will apply to your business, including hazardous waste storage amounts, transportation limits, and State EPA Identification numbers.
-Please contact an Inspector in the Hazardous Waste Program at (650) 372-6200 for these and other legal requirements.
+Please contact an inspector in the Hazardous Materials Program (CUPA) at (650) 372-6200 for these and other legal requirements.

-If you have any questions or need further information, please call (650) 655-6217 or email us at firstname.lastname@example.org.
+If you have any questions or need further information, please call (650) 655-6217 or email firstname.lastname@example.org.